In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - 1 lime

-- In a strainer, rinse the rice until the water runs clear
+- In a strainer, rinse the rice until the water runs clear.

 Prep the vegetables

-- Cut the bok choy into half-inch pieces.
+- Cut the peppers into 1-inch pieces.